Blacbrd/AudioToTextToVideo/README.md

 So far, the program has these issues:

 * The image scraping takes a really really long time
-* The chrome tabs used to scrape images don't close properly, which clutters memory
 * The image time stamps don't appear exactly where the word is said